abhinavsri360/GDSC-Lead-Map/README.md

 1. [Fork on GitHub](https://github.com/abhinavsri360/GDSC-Lead-Map/fork)
 2. Clone the forked repository.
-3. `npm run install` or `yarn install` to install the dependencies involved in the project.
+3. `npm install` or `yarn install` to install the dependencies involved in the project.
 4. `npm start` or `yarn start` to run the project in development mode.
 5. The setup is done!
 Happy coding!